 Testimony will need to be solicited from the following parties to effectively analyze the incentive:

-- 1. The Department of Commerce;

-- 2. The Tax Department; and

-- 3. The North Dakota Economic Development Foundation.
+- 1. The Department of Commerce; - 2.
+The Tax Department; - 3.
+The North Dakota Economic Development Foundation; and - 4.
+Representatives of the generation and lignite industries.